SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%deletewarn @ExampleUser 123456`

 - **%doubles**
-    - Info: Pings the doubles role and stores your ping for 30 Minutes.
+    - Info: **Slash version available.** Pings the doubles role and stores your ping for 30 Minutes.
 Also creates a thread and invites the user to it.
 Has a 10 minute cooldown and can only be used in our arena channels.
     - Aliases: matchmakingdoubles, mmdoubles, Doubles

 - **%emote** `<emoji>`